Anablep 的钱币相册

 Dark toned, vibrant first year high relief Peace Dollar with dark blue and rose colored toning.

-Evenly distributed gunmetal gray tones on both the obverse and reverse highlight the clean surfaces of this high grade, common date Peace dollar.
+A hard, chrome-like surface with evenly distributed gunmetal gray tones on both the obverse and reverse highlight the clean surfaces of this high grade, common date Peace dollar.

 Flashy & clean with blue streaks of toning along the rims of both obverse & reverse sides on this 64+ Peace dollar.
 The strike characteristics of the 1922-D are not as strong as on the P-Mints, and that tends to be true for an D-Mint Peace Dollar.
 However, fully struck examples are available and are worth a premium over softly struck coins.